 There are three opinions among the Rishonim regarding the overall length of the tzitzit.
 According to the Rosh, four finger width is enough.
 Rashi says six and Rabbenu Tam says 12.
 The Tur, Smag, Darkei Moshe and Prisha all poskin according to Rabbenu Tam, and that's the opinion brought down in the Shulchan Aruch.

 These 12 fingerwidths are measured not from the hole, but from the start of the first knot at the edge of the tallit (or tallit katan).
 Since tying the double knots shortens the overall length and because from the hole to the first knot isn't counted, you need to start off with strings considerably longer.
 Usually strings are at least 100 cm.
 After you insert them in the hole, you get 50 cm on each side.
-By the time you get them tied, you'll probably have 35-40 cm.
+By the time you get them tied, you'll probably have 35-40 cm, although various factors can change that.

 Most tzitzit are longer.
-The Mishna Berura notes that the Ri made his longer than that, so that if a bit of the ends got cut off, he'd still have enough length.
-But the Aruch Hashulchan sayhs very clearly that there's no mitzvah to make your tzitzit longer than the required length.
+The Mishna Berura notes that the Ri made his longer than that so that if a bit of the ends got cut off he'd still have enough length.
+But the Aruch Hashulchan states quite clearly that there's no mitzvah to make your tzitzit longer than the required length.

 Another point to factor in is that the Gemara says that the loose part should be twice the length of the tied part.
-In a previous post I explained that this is the idea, but most people leave the untied part onger than twice the length of the tied part.
+In a previous post I explained that despite this, people typically leave the untied part more than twice the length of the tied section.

 The Rambam writes that regardless of the length of the strings, the tied part should come out to one-third of the overall length, but adds that with all-white strings there are opinions that say we need not adhere to this ratio.
 The Beis Yosef speculates that the reasoning for the latter opinion may be that the Gemara says: